 A change of program/major often has implications for financial aid.
 Students who are considering a change of program/major are encouraged to discuss their plans with an advisor and a career counselor so that all options will be considered and the student can make a well informed decision.

 Children may not accompany their parents/guardians to class or be left in any area of the campus unattended or in the care of an on-campus baby-sitter.

 ATC cannot provide delivery of personal messages, flowers, etc., nor interrupt classes for such purposes.
 Should a family emergency such as a death, serious illness, or serious injury occur, the college will make every effort to notify the student of the situation through Counseling Services (803) 508-7382.

 Closing of the College

 If weather conditions or other emergencies require the closing of ATC, the college will issue appropriate announcements for both day and evening classes.
 The MyATC portal is the primary messaging system for enrolled students.
 Announcements will also be provided from the college to local radio and television stations.

 Students have an opportunity to present both formal and informal complaints regarding their experience at the college.
-In order to submit a formal complaint, students should talk with a counselor and/or the Dean of Student Development.
+In order to submit a formal complaint, students should talk with a counselor and/or the Dean of Enrollment Services.
 If they wish to proceed with the complaint they must follow the process outlined in the

 Student Grievance Procedure